 3. Identifying Threats

-Advanced network threat analytics help organizations pinpoint and address vulnerabilities:
+Advanced network threat detection and analytics help organizations pinpoint and address vulnerabilities:

 - Detect Ransomware: Anomalies like encrypted data uploads to unfamiliar servers often signal ransomware attacks.